 We all know we should be protecting our face from the sun year-round because it doesn’t have to be sunny for those UV rays to be harmful to your skin.
-With that being said, I have to be honest, I usually only use a higher factor dedicated sunscreen in the sunnier months, as opposed to in winter where I generally rely on the SPF of my foundation or moisturiser.
+With that being said, I have to be honest, I usually only use a higher factor dedicated sunscreen with SPF50 in the sunnier months, as opposed to in winter where I generally rely on the SPF of my foundation or moisturiser – please don’t judge me!

 When it comes to SPF though, it’s not for lack of knowledge or even laziness.
 The one problem that I have with sunscreen is that without fail, it always breaks me out.
 This year I’ve spent a crazy amount on trying out different brands and researching on which brands will protect me the most.
 Try as I might, without fail, after a couple of uses I’ll get tiny spots and the texture of my skin drastically changes.
 Eventually I raided my sisters stash and found something that’s changed my sun protection game completely – The Body Shop Skin Defence Multi Protection Essence.